imagej/imagej.github.io/_pages/libs/imagej-ops/comparison-with-matlab.md

 categories: tutorials
 ---

-{% include info-box content='This page is under active development.
+{% include notice icon="info" content='This page is under active development.

 -   The intention is to help developers switch from MATLAB to Ops by showing equivalent operations.' %}